spacetelescope/jwst_validation_notebooks/MAINTAINER.md

     4. Do they need you to contribute data for them?
     5. When data is contributed to artifactory, did they test the notebook to use verify it's working?

+If the user requests that you add the data for them, you can follow the outline for contributing data in the `CONTRIBUTOR.md` file if you are unfamiliar with the process.